opendatacube/datacube-ows/docs/cfg_layers.rst

 The time axis is how OWS publishes the dates for which data is available.
 The default behaviour (``time_axis`` not specified or ``None``) is to use an irregular time axis, where the available dates (as cached in `the OWS range tables <datacube-ows-update <https://datacube-ows.readthedocs.io/en/latest/database.html>`_) are listed individually.
-These long lists of dates lead to unncessarily large capabilities documents for all supported protocols.
+These long lists of dates lead to unnecessarily large capabilities documents for all supported protocols.

 A regular time axis is where the available dates are published as a start date, an end date and an interval size.
 This